 The final part of all our programmes consists of an Airline Pilot Standards Multi-crew Cooperation Course (APS-MCC) and Airline Preparation Training (APT).
 If you have not already completed it, we can combine the training with Advanced Upset Prevention and Recovery Training (A-UPRT).
 The training may be completed to UK CAA, EASA or both standards.

-If you have already completed your commercial pilot training with Wings Alliance and are ready for the next step, then you need to complete a Multi-Crew Cooperation (MCC) course before your first multi-pilot Type Rating.
-You have a choice of a basic MCC course or an Airline Pilot Standards MCC course (APS-MCC).
+You need to complete a Multi-Crew Cooperation course (MCC) before your first multi-pilot type rating.
+You have a choice of a basic MCC course or an APS-MCC.

 What’s the difference?

 The minimum regulatory requirement is a basic MCC course consisting of some theory training in multi-crew concepts and 20 hours of simulator training, usually shared with one partner.
 There is no pass standard as such.